 These risk factors include:

-If you already see an ophthalmologist to treat ongoing disease or injuries, do not stop.
+If you already see an ophthalmologist in Calgary to treat persistent disease or injuries, do not stop for improving eyesight after 40.
 Also, keep your current vision examination appointments for eyeglasses or contact lenses.

 Getting your eye health screening at 40 is much like mammograms at 40 or colon screenings at 50.
-Adults should take similar steps to maintain their eye health as they age.
+Seniors should take similar eyes care exams to maintain their eye health as they age.

-A baseline eye exam is important because it may detect eye diseases common in adults aged 40 and older.
-The exam provides greater opportunity for early treatment and preservation of vision.
+A baseline eye exam is essential because it may detect eye diseases common in adults aged 40 and over.
+The eye care exam provides a greater opportunity for early eye treatment and preservation of vision.

-Common eye diseases can impact people 40 and older without them knowing there is any problem with their eyes.
-An eye screening at 40 can catch these diseases early and prevent vision loss.
+Common eye diseases can impact people 40 and over without them knowing there is any problem with their eyes.
+An eye screening after 40 can catch these diseases early and prevent vision loss.

-If you are age 40 or older and have not had a recent eye disease screening, schedule one with an ophthalmologist today.
+If you are age 40 or over and have not had a recent eye care test & disease screening, schedule one with an eye ophthalmologist today.
 It is an essential step toward preserving your vision and keeping your eyes healthy.